KatieBellz/Spotify-Genre-Analysis/README.md

 ## SQL Code

-We did not use any SQL code for this project.
+We used SQL Code to to extract relevant data

 ## Python Code